IQDevs/blog/_posts/2017-04-12-Rust for High-Level Programming Language Developers.markdown

 #### Function Pointers
 If you're coming from a solid background in languages like C and C++, chances are you've worked with function pointers a lot.
 You've probably even worked with function pointers in languages like JavaScript and Python without ever coming across the name.
-At its core, a function pointer is a variable holding access to a specific memory location representing the beginning of function.
+At its core, a function pointer is a variable holding access to a specific memory location representing the beginning of the function.
 In JavaScript, if you were to have the following:

 ```js
 function callee () {